coenig/very-fast-math/README.md

-# Model Checking for ADAS
+# vfm -- Model Checking for ADAS
 Thank you for using
 ~~~
          ___